inspec/inspec-aws/docs/resources/aws_route_table.md

 # aws\_route\_table

 Use the `aws_route_table` InSpec audit resource to test properties of a single Route Table.
 A route table contains a set of rules, called routes, that are used to determine where network traffic is directed.
+This particular resource also test properties of a Route.

 ## Syntax